weld/core/examples/readme.txt

 The Web Beans RI currently comes with a two examples, webbeans-numberguess (a war example) and webbeans-translator (an EJB example).
+Before running the examples, you'll need to ensure your server supports Web Beans.

-To run the example on JBoss AS 5.0.0.GA, you need to add the Web Beans RI deployer to JBoss 5.
-First, set the path to JBoss 5 in ../build.properties.
+The examples and RI are explained in detail in the reference guide, including how to add Web Beans support to JBoss 5.
-Make sure you have the ANT_HOME environment variable set, and pointing to your ant install.
-Then, run ant -f ../build.xml install-jboss5 in the examples directory.

-To deploy the example to JBoss AS 5, change into numberguess directory and choose between:

-* ant restart / ant explode - deploy the example in exploded format
-* ant deploy - deploy the example in compressed jar format
-* ant undeploy - remove the example from the server
-* ant clean - clean the example